-Sample Engagement - Finance Process Improvement: Since its integration with a larger global financial services company, our client, a Mexico-based financial services company, experienced significant challenges with its financial reporting requirements.
-The company recognized that a new business architecture was required and decided to implement a new enterprise performance management solution and launch a process improvement initiative within finance.
-As a business partner with subject matter expertise in business process improvement and process reengineering, methodologies and tools, we led the finance process improvement initiative and allowed the organization to focus on other priorities.
+Sample Engagement - Finance Process Improvement: Since its integration with a larger global financial services company, our client, a Mexico-based company, experienced significant challenges with its new financial reporting requirements.
+The company recognized that a new business architecture was required and decided to implement a new enterprise performance management solution.
+As a business partner with subject matter expertise in business process improvement and process reengineering, methodologies and tools, we led the finance process improvement initiative, which allowed the organization to focus on other priorities.